Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 and a specific version of the JDBC driver for your database (MariaDB is used as an example below) in your Notebook, run the following two cells.

-First of all, specify the version of the JDBC driver
+First, specify the version of the JDBC driver

 ```
 USE {